omvriio/gemini_api/README.md

 # gemini_api
 A repository containing a simple gemini api streamlit application.
-The vision model is deployed here : https://visionapi.streamlit.app/
-## chat_api.py is a chatbot with history and a simple interface
-## vision_api.py is a using "gemini-pro-vision' to learn about the image you upload
+The vision model is deployed here : https://visionapi.streamlit.app/ chat_api.py is a chatbot with history and a simple interface vision_api.py isusing "gemini-pro-vision' to learn about the image you upload

 ## to run the code locally
 --first install the requirements